Generate and Examine Structured Text Code

 plcgeneratecode for code generation, all diagnostic

-After generating the code, you can view it in the MATLAB Editor.
-For a description of how the generated code for the Simulink components map to Structured Text components, see PLC Code Generation Basics.
-In addition, note the following:
+After generating the code, you can view it in the MATLAB editor.
+For a description of how the generated code for the Simulink components map to structured text components, see Verify Generated Code by Using Code Tracing.
+You can view:

-Matrix data types: The coder converts matrix data types to single-dimensional vectors (column-major) in the generated Structured Text.
+Matrix data types: Simulink PLC Coder converts matrix data types to single-dimensional vectors (column-major) in the generated structured text.

 Generated code header: If your model has author names, creation dates, and model descriptions, the generated code contains these items in the header comments.
 The header also lists fundamental sample times for the model and the subsystem block for which you generate code.